numba/numba/docs/source/doc/ir.rst

 To allow Numba as a general purpose compiler, we provide different entry points.
 These entry points also allow for further decoupling of the Numba architecture.
-We propose three new Intermediate Representations (IRs), from high-level to low-level:
+We propose several new Intermediate Representations (IRs), from high-level to low-level:

     * The Python AST IR (input to a numba frontend)